 Joan Elliot (B.A Hons.
 Person Centred Counselling, BACP registered accredited counsellor, Adv.
 Cert.
 PC group facilitation in PCEAT).

 Joan has immersed herself in the culture of PCEAT since 2006 and completed the training with Dinah to facilitate groups using this model.
 She leads courses incorporating this expressive approach for groups around the Lancaster area.
 She is a Person-Centred counsellor who has gained extensive experience from private practise and working for professional organisations.
 Where possible she integrates PCEAT into her counselling practice.
 Comfortable when working at emotional depth and bringing her serenity, compassion and resilience to group environments, Joan has the gift of transmitting safety within a group, truly embodying Carl Rogers’ core conditions.

 Joan was brought up in Longridge in the Ribble Valley.
 She has lived in Lancaster for over 30 years, but still has a strong connection with nature.
 Joan is divorced and single with 3 grown up children and enjoys the company of good friends.
 She loves walking, creative expression, yoga and travelling.

-We are delighted to have Donna and Jane interning on the introductory
+We are delighted to have Donna, Jane and Becky interning on the courses.

 All our workshops are experiential, offering an abundance of materials and creative processes.